preetijuturu/p280s21project3/Manuscript.md

 ## Methods: [Laura & Wajiha]
 Spatial analysis
-Applied the Voroni Method:
-Why did we chose that method over simple map:
+The research methods includes layering data; specifically, the EJSCREEN dataset was merged to the Then the...

+Furthermore, our research methods in the project included using the veroni method.
+The reason why we choose the veroni method over using a simple map is because the method is consistent in evenly mapping out the centroids of polygons based off of the location of nearby polygons.
-In other words what are the benefits to using the veroni method
+Additional benefits to using the veronic method is [Explain how the veroni method is used in the project].
+Although, the veroni method is useful for the intended purpose of our project, it is important to relate the limitations of using this method.
+The limitation to using the veronic method is that the formula to make this method assumes that neighborhood movement remains constant.
+The second limitation is...

 ## Results (pending)
 This section shall contain the results as well as data visualizations, tables and analysis.